More-Collaborative-Laboratory/ww4zero/context/ww4zero.md

 -  `orderBy`: Identification of the owner name associated to the project with status in execution
    -  Attribute type: **Relationship**.
    -  Required
--  `belongsTo`: Identifies the project to wich the part belongs
+-  `belongsTo`: Identifies the project to which the part belongs
-   -  Attribute type: **Relationship**.
-   -  Required
--  `action`: Identification of the project what the action refers
    -  Attribute type: **Relationship**.
    -  Required